-World cruises which sail for about 120 days offer a fabulous lifetime experience to see the highlights of this big blue-and-green marble we live on — and escape winter from January to April.
+NEWS: A world cruise that sails for about 120 days offers a fabulous lifetime experience to see the highlights of this big blue-and-green marble we live on — and escape winter from January to April.
 Or if you can’t afford an entire world cruise, since prices start at about $17,000, many lines offer more affordable segments to enjoy.
-Either way, you’ll meet interesting people onboard these special sailings.
+Either way, you’ll meet interesting people on board these special sailings.

 A world cruise has a slightly different atmosphere than a regular cruise – it’s more like a floating country club with many unique characters on board.
 However since many cruise lines also offer segments of a world cruise from about 14 to 60 days, there are two types of passengers on board – Worldies and Seggies.